-BarCap poaches Morgan Stanley banker - sources
+Barcap poaches Morgan Stanley banker - sources

 | HONG KONG

-HONG KONG Barclays Capital (BarCap) has poached Andrew Richards from Morgan Stanley in Europe to head the bank's private equity coverage in Asia Pacific, two sources told Reuters.
+HONG KONG Barclays Capital (Barcap) has poached Andrew Richards from Morgan Stanley (MS.N) in Europe to head the bank's private equity coverage in Asia Pacific, two sources told Reuters.

 Richards, who will be a managing director at Barcap, is expected to fill a position that has been vacant since Takumi Tanaka, a former Lehman and Nomura (8604.T) banker, left the bank earlier this year.